Unconventional alternating out-of-plane spin polarization in the coplanar kagome antiferromagnet: Results

 In this situation, the two edges must instead be regarded as independent magnetic boundaries, each imposing its own local spin texture on the confined modes.
 As a result, isolated spin-polarized edge states can emerge, as illustrated in Fig.~\ref{fig3}(a).

 By contrast, in the symmetric case{,} even a single transport channel must appear in pairs in order to satisfy the ribbon symmetry.
 The symmetric confinement forces the emergence of the polarized mode at both edges of the ribbon, as shown in Fig.~\ref{fig3}(b). {This distinction becomes clearer when compared with the corresponding current distribution shown below.
 While Fig.~3 visualizes the spatial structure of the out-of-plane spin polarization, the current density demonstrates that these spin-polarized regions are associated with propagating edge channels, indicating their relevance for spin transport.} In Fig. \ref{fig4}{,} the current densities of the edge transport are also displayed.

-Although this behavior may appear unusual, it follows naturally from the combination of spin-rotational symmetry breaking and the mirror symmetry of the ribbon.
+{ Although this behavior may appear unusual, it follows naturally from the coplanar $120^\circ$ magnetic order, whose moments lie in the $xy$ plane, together with the mirror symmetry with respect to the ribbon midline.}

-When the ribbon is attached to normal leads, the translational symmetry of the $120^\circ$ kagome magnetic texture along the ribbon direction is broken.
-As a result, the symmetry of the periodic ribbon is reduced, and the mirror symmetry that previously enforced a strictly antisymmetric $s_z(x,y)$ profile across the ribbon midline is no longer exact.
-The magnetic region becomes further left-right symmetric, leading to the emergence of an alternating spin polarization pattern around an effective axis combining both transversal and longitudinal symmetries of the ribbon.
-This is shown in Fig.~\ref{fig5}.
+{When the ribbon is attached to normal leads, the translational symmetry of the $120^\circ$ kagome magnetic texture along the ribbon direction is broken.
+The magnetic region becomes further {mirror symmetric with respect to the additional transverse mirror plane (perpendicular to the ribbon axis).
+The combination of the two perpendicular mirror planes elevates the spatial symmetry of the system to an effective two-dimensional inversion symmetry around the center of the ribbon.
+This leads to the emergence of an alternating spin polarization pattern around the center of the ribbon, as precisely illustrated in Fig.~\ref{fig5}.
+This contrasts the previous scenario, where the spin polarization pattern is longitudinally invariant in the presence of magnetic leads, preserving the translational symmetry of the magnetic ribbon.} }

 A key distinction must be made between the local out-of-plane spin texture and the band-resolved spin polarization.
 In all ribbon terminations considered here, the confined states develop an alternating real-space $s_z$ pattern, indicating that the generation of local out-of-plane spin density is a generic consequence of confinement in the $120^\circ$ kagome phase.
 However, the visibility of this texture in the band structure depends strongly on the edge termination.
 Symmetric terminations tend to produce substantial cancellations between opposite edges and between different sublattice contributions, so that the net band-resolved expectation value of $\sigma_z$ remains weak even though the local $s_z$ texture is pronounced.
 By contrast, the inequivalent termination suppresses these cancellations, making the antisymmetric spin polarization directly visible in the ribbon band structure.